ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 * `now X holds Y` either results in a situation where `X holds Y` is true, or throws a run-time problem message.

-However, it is not true that:
+It is also true that:

-* For all objects `X`, `the holder of X holds X`.
+* If `X holds Y`, then `the holder of Y is X`.

+However, the converse is not true.
+In particular, if `X` is a person in a room `R`, then `the holder of X holds X` is false, because `the holder of X` is `R` and `R`, being a room and not a thing, cannot `hold X`.
+Also, though this is a less significant issue, `the holder of X` can sometimes be `nothing`.

 We have to accept that `holder of X` has a different and wider meaning than the relation `holding`, allowing it to be used in more abstract settings.
-(For one thing, `holder of X` can return `nothing`.)
 The meaning of `holder of X` is unchanged from Inform 10.1; to change it would break the Inform test suite, including some examples from the existing documentation.
+But the situation is at least improved over 10.1: in 10.1, neither of `X holds Y` and `the holder of Y is X` implied the other.

 ## The carrying relation